Agent Skills for Context Engineering

 Production Examples

-Three example pipelines ship with the repo: a digital-brain skill, an LLM-as-judge evaluation harness, and a book SFT pipeline that fine-tunes an 8B model on Gertrude Stein’s literary style for about $2 in compute.
+Example pipelines and sites that ship with the repo include a digital-brain skill, an LLM-as-judge evaluation harness, a book SFT pipeline that fine-tunes an 8B model on Gertrude Stein’s literary style for about $2 in compute, and the Long-Horizon Prompting skill with a companion Prompt Lab.

 Recognition